What Is Micellar Water, and Should I Be Using It?

-You’ve heard about it, maybe even used it, but do you know what it actually does?
-Micellar water seems to be that mystery skincare product that leaves many of us scratching our heads.
+Micellar water–also called micellar cleansing water–seems to be that mystery skincare product that leaves many of us scratching our heads.
 It looks like water and even feels like water, but (as you’ll later find out) it’s far from that.
 I asked dermatologist Dr. Mona Gohara why this stuff is so important for clean, healthy skin.

 “Micellar water has little tiny micelles suspended in it.
 Micelles surround dirt particles and break them down—they can clean the skin without drying it out, so there’s no barrier-stripping soap needed.” says Gohara.
-Micelles, if you’re wondering, are tiny balls of cleansing oil molecules that attract dirt and oil naturally, so you’re not stripping the skin of the natural oils your skin needs to stay hydrated and healthy.
+Micelles, if you’re wondering, are tiny balls of cleansing oil molecules that attract dirt and oil naturally, so you’re not stripping the skin of the natural oils it needs to stay hydrated and healthy.

 Why You Should Use Micellar Water

-Gohara explains it simply: “Irritating soaps strip the skin of natural oils and proteins, micellar water helps to keep the barrier in tact, translating into healthy skin.”
+Gohara explains it simply: “Irritating soaps strip the skin of natural oils and proteins; micellar water helps to keep the barrier in tact, translating into healthy skin.”
 Micellar water is like your best, heavy duty soap without the dry, dull skin afterwards.
-It’ll keep impurities off your face and leave you feeling refreshed, and most of all, clean.
+It’ll keep impurities off your face and leave you feeling refreshed and, most of all, clean.

 Ready to Test Out Micellar Water?
 Try These Brands